-Experience Over 40 years oil and gas industry experience, including exploration, production and operations, international business development, business ethics, health, safety and environment, and community engagement work with Indigenous Peoples Current Role CEO, Shepherd Energy, LLC (since 2015) Background COO, Sheridan Production Company, LLC (2013 to 2014) Various US and International management positions with Occidental Petroleum Corporation, most recently as Senior Vice President, Worldwide Operations and Production / Facility Engineering (2000 to 2013) Operations Vice President, Altura (Shell/BP Joint Venture), the largest Permian Basin operator Education B.Sc.
+Experience Over 40 years oil and gas industry experience, including exploration, production and operations, international business development, business ethics, health, safety and environment, and community engagement work with Indigenous Peoples Current Role CEO, Shepherd Energy, LLC (since 2015) Background COO, Sheridan Production Company, LLC (2013 to 2014) Various US and International management positions with Occidental Petroleum Corporation, most recently as Senior Vice President, Worldwide Operations and Production / Facility Engineering (2000 to 2013) Operations Vice President, Altura (Shell/BP Joint Venture), the largest Permian Basin operator (1997 to 2000) Education B.Sc.
 Mechanical Engineering, Louisiana State University Other Professional Engineer and member of Society of Petroleum Engineers Significant expertise in CO2 sequestration and injection that has been called upon by both federal and state governments in the US

-- US directors received the same nominal value in US currency and values have been converted to Canadian dollars using the exchange rate on December 30, 2022 of 1.3544. - 2.
-Calculated based on the total number of shares and DSUs on March 15, 2023 multiplied by \$17.19 (the TSX closing price on March 15, 2023), in accordance with the Share Ownership Policy.
+- 1. For 2023, Canadian and US directors received the same face value for retainers and fees, in their home country currency.
+US values have been converted to Canadian dollars using the exchange rate on December 29, 2023 of 1.3226. - 2.
+Calculated based on the total number of shares and DSUs on March 13, 2024 multiplied by \$15.35 (the TSX closing price on March 13, 2024), in accordance with the Share Ownership Policy.